testcontainers/testcontainers-node/docs/features/containers.md

   .start();
 ```

-Testcontainers will automatically bind an available, random port on the host to each exposed port.
+Testcontainers will automatically bind an available, random port on the host to each exposed container port.
 This is to avoid port conflicts when running tests quickly or in parallel.

-You can retrieve the mapped port as follows:
+Retrieve the mapped port as follows:

 ```javascript
 const container = await new GenericContainer("alpine")